 30th Day Before Election Report: The start date is the day after the last day covered by the last required report.
 If this is the committee's first report, please see the "First Reports" section above.
 The end date is the 40th day before the election.
+(This report is not required if your committee is supporting or opposing an unopposed candidate in the election or filing under the modified reporting schedule.)

-8th Day Before Election Report: The start date is the 39th day before the election if your committee filed a 30th Day Before Election Report.
-Otherwise, the start date is the day after the last day covered by the last required report.
-If this is the committee's first report, please see the "First Reports" section above.
+8th Day Before Election Report: The start date is the 39th day before the election if you filed a 30th Day Before Election Report.
+If your committee was not required to file the 30th Day Before Election Report, the start date is the day after the last day covered by your committee's last required report.
+If this is the first report your committee has filed, please see the "First Reports" section above.
 The end date is the 10th day before the election.
+(This report is not required if your committee is supporting or opposing an unopposed candidate in the election or is filing under the modified reporting schedule.)

-Exceeded Modified Reporting Limit Report: This report is only required for judicial specific-purpose committees who selected the modified reporting schedule but exceeded the \$900 limit after the 30th day before the election.
+Exceeded Modified Reporting Limit Report: This report is only required for specific-purpose committees who selected the modified reporting schedule but exceeded the \$930 limit after the 30th day before the election.
 The start date for the report is either the day your committee appointed a campaign treasurer or the day after the last day covered by your committee's last required report, whichever is later.
-The end date is the day your committee exceeded the \$900 limit for contributions or expenditures.
+The end date is the day your committee exceeded the \$930 limit for contributions or expenditures.

 Runoff Report: The start date is the 9th day before the main election if your committee filed an 8th Day Before Election Report in connection with the main election.
 Otherwise, the start date is the day after the last day covered by your committee's last required report or the day your committee appointed a campaign treasurer, whichever is later.
-If this is the committee's first report, please see the "First Reports" section above.
 The end date is the 10th day before the runoff election.
 (This report is not required if your committee is eligible to file under the modified reporting schedule.)